 HPV is very common.
 In fact, it’s the most common STI in the United States, according to the Centers for Disease Control and Prevention (CDC).

-Nearly all sexually active people will get HPV at some point in their lives.
-This is because, unlike other types of STIs, there are over 150 different varieties of HPV.
-Many of them typically don’t cause any problems and will go away on their own.
+About 80 percent of people will get HPV at some point in their lives.
+This is because there are over 150 different varieties of HPV.
+Many of them typically don’t cause any problems and will go away without treatment.
 Few people even find out they have it.

 About 40 HPV strains can infect the genital tract.
 This may cause genital warts and cancer of these areas of the body:

-To combat the risk for cervical cancer due to HPV, an HPV vaccine was created to target specific HPV strains that are linked to cervical cancer.
-This vaccine isn’t recommended during pregnancy, though.
+To reduce the risk for cervical cancer due to HPV, an HPV vaccine was created to target specific HPV strains that are linked to cervical cancer.
+This vaccine isn’t recommended during pregnancy, however.